lyft/clutch/docs/advanced/chaos-experimentation.md

 ### Redis experiments

 To perform Redis experiments, there is a specific module that is used to process the Redis experiment data.
-You will need below component in addition to the above Experimentation components
+You will need below component in addition to the above Experimentation components.
+Also, keep in mind that Redis experiments can be only performed with RTDS.

 | Component Name                                | Description |
 | --------------------------------------------- | ----------- |